 Co-founder and trustee

-A distinguished lawyer known for his integrity, humility, intellect and fairness, Anthony A. “Tony” Lapham was also a passionate outdoorsman and conservationist.
-He treasured wild places and shared his love of them with his family – whether traversing his beloved property in the Virginia Blue Ridge, hiking in Acadia National Park, fly fishing in the American west or searching for wildlife across Africa.
-He served as a director of the Environmental Defense Fund, Audubon, The Ocean Conservancy, American Farmland Trust and American Rivers.
-Tony’s legacy anchors and inspires the BAND Foundation’s work.
+A distinguished lawyer known for his intellect, integrity and fairness, Anthony A. “Tony” Lapham was also a passionate outdoorsman and conservationist who treasured wildlife and wild places.
+He served as a director of the Environmental Defense Fund, Audubon, Ocean Conservancy, American Farmland Trust and American Rivers.

 Burks B. Lapham

-Burks Lapham was a long-time chair of CONCERN, INC., a non-profit organization dedicated to the premise of community-driven action to protect the environment and nurture local livelihoods.
-Through her work at CONCERN, she played a central role in developing and implementing the concept of sustainable communities.
-A longtime past trustee of the Natural Resources Defense Council, Burks currently serves on the boards of the Chesapeake Bay Foundation and Maine Coast Heritage Trust.
+Burks Lapham was a longtime chair of CONCERN, INC., a non-profit organization dedicated to the premise of community-driven action to protect the environment and nurture local livelihoods.
+She currently serves on the board of the Chesapeake Bay Foundation and is a past director of the Natural Resources Defense Council and Maine Coast Heritage Trust.

 Nicholas P. Lapham